COMING APRIL 2015

 The free street festival begins Saturday, from 10 a.m. to 7 p.m.
 The Fourth Avenue Street Dance continues until 10 p.m.
 Saturday night.
 Activities will re-open Sunday, noon to 6 p.m.

-Main Street Festival is presented by First Tennessee and produced by the Heritage Foundation of Franklin and Williamson County and the Downtown Franklin Association.
-Joining as a major sponsor this year is Mars Petcare and Pedigree pet foods.
+Main Street Festival is produced by the Heritage Foundation of Franklin and Williamson County and the Downtown Franklin Association.
+Joining as a major sponsors this year will be Kroger, Hidden Valley Ranch, The Grove, AT&T, Williamson Medical Center, the Patterson Company, LeafFilter, Wyndham Resorts and others..

 WHAT TO EXPECT